Coronavirus (Covid-19) – latest information

 As can be expected, the visitor experience within the venues we are reopening will be different for the foreseeable future.
 Over the weeks and months to come, we are asking the public to follow our new guidance with regards to accessing and moving around our venues, and to please book in advance when visiting our museums.

 - This short video explains what visitors can expect in our libraries and museums.

 - This short video will help members prepare for their return to Glasgow Club.

 Most of all, we are encouraging people to keep themselves and others safe when visiting any of our venues by maintaining social distancing and wearing a mask or face covering, unless you have a legitimate reason not to do so.
 Within our sports venues, visitors will be required to wear a mask or face covering in all indoor areas except when participating in physical activities in our gyms and fitness studios.
 Click on this link for more information regarding face covering exemptions.

-As it has been from the outset of the pandemic, ensuring that the venues we reopen are safe for our staff and the public remains our priority.
-Covid-19 has already changed the way we live and work and there is much uncertainty about what lies ahead.
-We will continue to share information on what this means for Glasgow Life’s future as quickly as we can.
+Covid-19 has had a considerable impact on the way we live and work and there is much uncertainty about what lies ahead.
+We will continue to share information on what this means for Glasgow Life’s future as quickly and as regularly as we can.

 We’ll continue to keep this page up-to-date regarding our response to Covid-19.
 So whether you need it now, or in the near future, it could be worth a bookmark.
 You can also follow us on Twitter, Facebook and Linkedin for our latest updates.

 British Sign Language (BSL) users: For more information and the latest updates on Glasgow Life and Glasgow City Council services during the coronavirus pandemic, please visit the dedicated BSL section of the council’s website.